On inverse problem with phase retrieval for an inclined line in the parabolic approximation: Inverse problem

-Let us set $z=0$ in equation (\ref{2e}) and replace the integration variable as $\zeta\to-\zeta$ and introduce a new independent variable $z\to-z''>0$.
-The equation (\ref{2e}) then will take the following form
+Let us set $z=0$ in equation (\ref{2e}), invert the integration variable as $\zeta\to-\zeta$ and introduce new independent variable $z=-z''>0$.
+Equation (\ref{2e}) then will take the following form

-Numerical solution of singular integral equations (e.g. of Cauchy type) is possible using a multitude of methods (see \cite{golberg1990introduction} for a review).
-They are different among other things in how the singular integral is approximated.
-Among the popular methods are the use of Gaussian quadrature rules with various but most often Jacobi polynomials.
-We, however, will use a simple linear piecewise approximation method first proposed in \cite{gerasoulis1981method}.
+Numerical solution of a singular integral equation (e.g. of Cauchy type) can be found using a multitude of methods (see \cite{golberg1990introduction} for a review).
+They vary with regard to the approximation of the singular integral used.
+The popular methods include, for instance, the use of Gaussian quadrature rules with various orthogonal polynomials but most often those of Jacobi type.
+We, however, will use a simple linear piecewise approximation method proposed in \cite{gerasoulis1981method}.

-Let us now assume that the field amplitude in the image plane at $z=0$ is known in $N_x+1$ points $\{x_i\}$, where $i=0,...N_x$, and that outside interval $[x_0,x_{N_x}]$ the amplitude is zero.
-Then function $G(z)$ in the right hand side of equation (\ref{2k2}) can be approximated using an appropriate summation (for instance, trapezoidal) rule.
+Let us now assume that the field amplitude in the image plane at $z=0$ is known in $N_{x}+1$ points $\{x_i\}$, where $i=0,...N_x$, and that outside interval $[x_0,x_{N_x}]$ the amplitude is zero.
+Then the function in the right hand side of equation (\ref{2k2}) can be approximated using an appropriate quadrature (for instance, trapezoidal) rule.

-To approximate the principle value integral in the left hand side of (\ref{2k2}) one can assume that it is known {\it a priori} that initial amplitude $u_0$ to be determined deviates from zero only in a finite interval of $z$: $z_{max}\ge z \ge z_{min}$.
-This interval is then split into $N$ smaller intervals and the value of principle-value integral at points $\{z_n\}$ is approximated as a sum of integrals over intervals $[z_{m},z_{m+1}]$, where $n,m=0,...N$, $z_m=z_{min}+\tau m$ and $\tau=(z_{max}-z_{min})/N$.
+To approximate the principle value integral in the left hand side of (\ref{2k2}) we can assume that it is {\it ''a priori''} known that initial amplitude $u_0$ deviates from zero only in a finite interval of $z$: $z_{min}\le z \le z_{max}$.
+This interval is then split into $N$ smaller intervals and the value of the principle-value integral at point $z_n$ is divided into a sum of integrals over intervals $[z_{m},z_{m+1}]$, where $n,m=0,...N$, $z_m=z_{min}+\tau m$ and $\tau=(z_{max}-z_{min})/N$.
 The result can be written as

 where